Treatments for pelvic organ prolapse include:

 A surgical procedure may be the next necessary step if pain and discomfort cannot be eased even after attempting lifestyle changes or using pessaries.

-Uterus prolapse surgery is quite common and normal.
-1 in 10 women undergoes vaginal prolapse surgery by the time they reach 80 years old.
-Various surgical options are available for women with pelvic prolapse symptoms that depend on the following:
+Uterine prolapse surgery is a common and routine procedure, 1 in 10 women undergoes vaginal prolapse surgery by the time they reach 80 years old.
+There are several surgical options available for women with pelvic prolapse symptoms, and the most suitable approach depends on factors such as:

 • The organs involved